crowja/crowja.github.io/README.md

 ## C scraps

-Sometimes it feels like overkill to depend on an external library when all one needs is a tiny fraction of what it provides. ``C scraps'' reflects the minimalist C library philosophy of providing functionality with a minimum of overhead and comprehensiveness.
+Sometimes it feels like overkill to depend on an external library when all one needs is a tiny fraction of what it provides. **C scraps** reflects the minimalist C library philosophy of providing functionality with a minimum of overhead and comprehensiveness.
 Basic ideas: